seabeya/tech-stack/docker/README.md

   > Use `docker create [Image_Name]` if you want to create a container without starting it immediately.
 The image can also be a remote image, which Docker will automatically download.
   - `--name [Container_Name]` - Assigns a name to the container, making management easier.
     > Otherwise, you would need to use the container ID for reference.
+  - `-w [Dir_Address]`: Specifies the working directory inside the container.
+    > Any default commands executed in the container will be relative to this directory.
   - `-d` - Runs the container in detached mode, freeing your terminal.
   - `-it` - Runs the container in interactive mode (combining interactive and user-friendly terminal modes).
   - `--rm` - Automatically removes the container when it's stopped.